tudi2d/uninotes/src/pages/SS19/web_mining.md

 **Prediction** based on pearson correlation and the average ratings of each user:
 $pred(x,i) = avg(r_x) + \frac{ \underset{n \in N}{\sum} sim(x,n) *(rn_i - avg(r_n))}{\underset{n \in N}{\sum} sim(x,n)}$

-The prediction can be used to rank the items for the user (might lead to too many niche items, which can be prevented by considering the popularity)
+The prediction can be used to rank the items for the user (might lead to too many niche items, which can be prevented by considering the popularity)d

 Items-based:

 Rate the similarity between items.
 This can be done with cosine similarity.
 This often works better, as items are simpler than user.
 On the other hand there is the problem of what to recommend to a new user as they did not ranked anything or just a few items and what is about new, not yet rated items?

+Advantages: Works for all types of content - no background info needed
+Disadvantages: Not rated item can't be recommended - Needs several ratings by the same user - Recommandations are not really unique for a user

 Latent Factor model: